chadsansing/cineris-campaign/gm-notes/session-11-spoilers.md

 - *"Ob, you never told the story of how you came to be hired to kill Root Stoneshaper.
 Share it with the group in a moment of reflection."*
 - *"Kilvar, you never imagined finding your sister again, and you're working out a way to talk with one another until you can reverse her condition.
 Tell someone in the group a question she has about them and how she responds to their answer."*
 - *"Wally, you never imagined you'd learn so much about your people and land.
 Tell the group the story of another god you remember hearing about from a family elder when you were young and ask someone in the group if they would help you go looking for them once all this is over."*
 - *"Faelin, you never imagined you would be who you have become.
-Tell the group who you are and wgat you must do next and ask any group member if they will join you."*
+Tell the group who you are and what you must do next and ask any group member if they will join you."*